Why study in the Netherlands?

 Tuition fees in the Netherlands are considered relatively affordable, especially when compared to the UK and US.
 Students coming from another EU country can expect to pay less than those coming from outside the EU, with fees starting at around $2,500 per year for a bachelor’s degree.

 For non-EU students you can expect to pay between $7,000 and $15,000 per year for a bachelor’s program and slightly more for a master’s.

 Euro € Currency

 714,500 Student population

-Where to study in the Netherlands
+Where can you study in the Netherlands?

 The Netherlands boasts many great student cities, from the nightlife and culture of Amsterdam to the more rural delights of Utrecht and Leiden.

 Programs are generally taught in English and students are encouraged to be a part of society and become involved in groups and organizations.
 The Netherlands is an extremely tolerant and multicultural country, which is used to welcoming international students from around the world, making it a great place to study.

 What are the requirements to study in the Netherlands?